-It’s that time of year again when many of us find ourselves balancing time between squeezing every last dollar we can out of our season; closing things out and shifting gears for the offseason; and planning our business trip to Vegas for NPE West or ConExpo.
-However you look at it, the 2010 sealcoat season has either ended, or is quickly coming to a close and most of you reading this will soon be experiencing environmental conditions that range from rapidly deteriorating to “Closed for Season.”
-There are a few important things for all contractors to consider as they head into the offseason.
+It’s that time of year again when many of us find ourselves balancing time between squeezing every last dollar we can out of our season; closing things out and shifting gears for the offseason; and planning our business trip to winter tradeshows.
+However you see it, the sealcoat season has either ended, or is quickly coming to a close and most of you reading this will soon be experiencing weather conditions that range from slow business to no business.
+There are a few important things for all contractors to consider as you head into the offseason.

 - Resist the temptation to do jobs that you, as a professional, believe have low chances of success.
 Cash-in-hand must be weighed against the possibility of having to redo the work at no cost, and the almost certain hit your reputation will take.
 It’s better to not do a job, than it is to re-do a job.

-- Try to work in direct sunlight – the effects of cloud cover and shade at this time of year are amplified over the effects during the heat of the summer.
+- Try to work in direct sunlight ““ the effects of cloud cover and shade at this time of year are amplified at this time of year.
 Start projects later in the day and be sure to conclude the day’s work earlier, giving the water ample time to evaporate before the cooler temperatures of the night set in.
 If possible, keep your tank inside at night or put a belt heater on it to keep the temperature up.